devRael1/discordjs-antispam/README.md

      * Remove custom word from the list for a guild
      * You can also use Array of words to remove multiple words at once
      * e.g: antiSpam.removeWords(['bad word', 'good word', 'bad word 2', 'good word 2'], message.guild.id);
+     * return true if removed or false if not removed.
      */
     const removeWord = await antiSpam.removeWords('bad word', message.guild.id);
 });